-You may recall that in November last year we announced that the Department for International Development (DFID) had awarded us a grant as part of their Small Charities Challenge Fund which has enabled us to launch a pilot project in the Savar District of Dhaka, Bangladesh.
+You may recall that in November last year we announced that UK aid from the UK government awarded us a grant as part of the Small Charities Challenge Fund which has enabled us to launch a pilot project in the Savar District of Dhaka, Bangladesh.
 For the past three months we have been working on this project with our local partner ‘The Centre for Disability and Development’ (CDD) and we are eager to share news on our impact so far.

 Anil Patil, our founder, has held several training sessions with CDD project staff to teach them about the Carers Worldwide Model.
 The staff have done an excellent job of getting to know the model and have been effectively putting the learnings into practice with local carers.
 In addition to this, the news of this training has spread beyond the project staff to other CDD staff who are now discussing how they can include carers in their own projects and fields of work!